| |

 if it's going to do its work.
 Be very careful to not

-an extra coat.
+need an extra coat.

-is a 1:1 blend of Permanizer Plus and the finish paint,
+second coat of primer is a 1:1 blend of the clear sealer and

 11. Finish Coats